AntoneyNyaga/CRM-APPLICATION/README.md

-# SLAMS CRM
+# CRM APP

-SLAMS CRM is a customer relationship management system built with DevExpress XAF framework.
+CRM APP is a customer relationship management system built with DevExpress XAF framework.
 This application helps businesses manage their sales, customer interactions, and customer data in a single, centralized system.
 ## Features

 - Track and manage customer data, including contact information, interactions, and transactions